 I was leading a motorcycle tour through Southern California.

 The tour routing had us hopping on the I-10 freeway for a quick 20-mile jaunt to our next major road.
 I rarely route tour groups onto the freeway, only when necessary to make time or get to our next road.
 For obvious reasons, we tend to avoid them, but it was a quick shortcut through Banning.
 We would drop out of the mountains into the desert and the tour group would make for Joshua Tree National Park.

 As I was leading a group of about 15 bikes, I was in the left tire track of the fast lane and drifted left.
-I suddenly found myself riding 70 mph down a hard pack gravel shoulder inches from the cement median.
+I suddenly found myself riding 70 mph down a hard pack gravel shoulder, inches from the cement median.
 Thankfully, the shoulder was the same height as the pavement.
-The riders behind me were aghast and it completely freaked them out.
+The riders behind me were aghast, and it completely freaked them out.
 I was riding 70 mph down the gravel shoulder of the interstate.
-Complete surprise and instinct kicked in, I eased the Z1000 back onto the pavement and we continued to Joshua Tree.
+Complete surprise and instinct kicked in, I eased the Z1000 back onto the pavement, and we continued to Joshua Tree.
 At the time, I couldn't explain why I did that, lost concentration, boredom, drowsy, lack of attention.
-We made it without incident into Joshua Tree and I led the group to some of the fantastic rock formations.
+We made it without incident into Joshua Tree and I led the group to some fantastic rock formations.

-But I forgotten the Tylenol this ride, and asked my other tour guide, Mark, if he had any.
-He offered up two Advil and so I took that hoping for the best.
+But I forgot the Tylenol this ride, and asked my other tour guide, Mark, if he had any.
+He offered up two Advil, and so I took that, hoping for the best.
 The headache was severe but manageable.
 I led the tour group out of the National Park and a fast jaunt over to Palm Springs.
 By lunch, I had very little appetite and just felt off.
 Which was hard to describe, just, off.
 The headache was still severe, but the Advil took the edge off.
 Not once did I sense there was something unusual about this particular headache.